magiclimedev/magiclime/README.md

 ---

-MagicLime aims to bring accessible, reliable, and secure IoT sensor networks to developers worldwide.
+MagicLime aims to bring accessible, reliable, and secure IoT sensor networks to the market.
 Future development plans include implementing mesh networking and enhancing integration with various cloud-based IoT platforms, ensuring MagicLime remains versatile and scalable for both experimental and production environments.